abdullahjohar23/basic-webdev-work/README.md

-# basic-webdev-work
+# Basic Web Dev Work Codes
-- In this repository, there are 3 files (Basic Navbar, Basic Landing Page, Basic Fetch API)
+In this repository, there are 3 files
+- Basic Navbar
+- Basic Landing Page
+- Basic Fetch API